Mera (character): The New 52 relaunch

 When Mera and Aquaman escape from Xebel soldiers and arrive at Atlantis, it is under attack by Scavenger and his men.
 Aquaman tells Atlantean to fall back using his physical force ability to summon the Kraken that attacked Scavenger's men.
 However, Aquaman is unconscious when the Dead King and Xebel soldiers arrive.
 Aquaman revives with Vulko on the surface world, but Vulko reveals to him that he has been in a coma for six months.
 Aquaman asks what happened to Mera after six months; Vulko said he saw Mera was facing the Dead King.

 Later, Mera is imprisoned by the Dead King and Xebel soldiers are controlling Atlantis.
 Mera refuses to marry Nereus and warns that she will kill him if she is released.
 Aquaman arrives to free Mera and the Atlanteans, and they battle the Dead King and Xebel soldiers.
 When the Dead King is destroyed, Nereus and Xebel soldiers retreat, and Mera reunites with Aquaman and decides to remain in Atlantis.
 Mera is often left in command of Atlantis while Arthur confronts external threats or attends to his superheroic duties.
 Initially unpopular, she wins the support of Atlantis' Council of Elders and the respect of the people for her courage and competent handling of domestic issues.
 She also accompanies Arthur on his quest to find his mother, Atlanna, who is revealed to have faked her death.

 When buildings and war machines from Thule, an alternate version of Atlantis in a parallel reality, Arthur leaves Mera in charge of Atlantis while he goes to resolve the crisis.
 Arthur learns that, as well as the invasion forces, refugees are also crossing over from Thule.
 Arthur chooses to allow the incursions to continue rescuing as many innocents as possible, even though the incursions are poisoning the seas.
 This leads to Mera seemingly turning on him and declaring him an enemy of the state.
-In fact, the "Mera" in charge of Atlantis is revealed to be her sister Siren, who has imprisoned the real Mera.
+The "Mera" in charge of Atlantis is revealed to be her sister Siren, who has imprisoned the real Mera.
 Mera is able to free herself and easily overpower Siren as Arthur is attempting to rescue her.
 The pair reunite and join the Justice League in rescuing as many refugees from Thule as possible, before closing the connection between the two worlds.

 The events of Thule's invasion inspire Arthur to open formal diplomatic relations with the surface.
 He constructs an Atlantean embassy in his hometown of Amnesty Bay, Massachusetts, and names Mera the ambassador.
 She proves highly adept in the role, becoming a media darling and a popular liaison with law enforcement.